 35mm 'Full Frame'

-advent of digital, I bought a Canon 5D MK1 Digital Single Lens Reflex
+advent of digital, in 2006, I bought a Canon 5D MK1 Digital Single Lens Reflex

 Camera a Canon 24mm MK1 f1.4 L Lens and a Canon 50mm f1.4